2 Markov Decision Processes

 Machine learning studies algorithms that learn to solve a task “on their own”, without needing a programmer to implement handwritten “if statements”.
 Reinforcement learning (RL) is a branch of machine learning that focuses on decision problems like the following:

-All of these tasks involve taking a sequence of actions in an interactive environment.
+All of these tasks involve taking a sequence of actions in order to achieve some goal.
 This interaction loop can be summarized in the following diagram:

 graph LR